mendersoftware/mender-qa/Documentation/google-slave-provisioning.md

 ```
 *Replace /path/to/(...)/ with your local paths.* You might want to further modify your packer image by adding additional providers, or selecting another distro etc. but the above solution at least give you a setup for `user-data`/`init-scripts`.

-**Example files of the json and the init script and user data files are in the Google Storage bucket "mender-jenkins".**
+**Example files of the json and the init script and user data files are in the Google Storage bucket "mender-jenkins".
+You can copy them to the cloud shell with:** `gsutil cp gs://mender-jenkins/* .`

 3. Build the image by running Packer
 ```